-Only the Department of Labor may bring antiunion discrimination cases before a magistrate’s court, not victims of such discrimination.
-From 1999 to 2019, the Labor Ministry filed 14 cases against companies for unfair labor practices (ULP) under the Industrial Disputes Act.
-The ministry did not file any new ULP cases during the year.
-Citing routine government inaction on alleged violations of labor rights, some unions pressed for standing to sue for ULPs, while some smaller unions did not want that ability because of the cost of filing cases.
+Only the Department of Labor may bring antiunion discrimination cases before a magistrate court, not victims of such discrimination.
+From 1999 to year’s end, the Labor Ministry filed 14 cases against companies for unfair labor practices under the Industrial Disputes Act.
+Citing routine government inaction on alleged violations of labor rights, some unions pressed for standing to sue for such practices, while some smaller unions did not want that ability because of the cost of filing cases.
 Workers brought some labor violations to court under the Termination of Employment and Workmen Act and the Payment of Gratuity Act.
 Lengthy delays hindered judicial procedures.
 The Industrial Dispute Act does not apply to the public sector, and public-sector unions had no formal dispute resolution mechanism.
 In addition, most large-scale private firms in the services sector, other than banks and tourist hotels, prohibited forming or joining a labor union within work premises and included it as a binding clause in the letter of appointment or contracts signed between the employee and the firm; this practice transgresses the country’s legal framework.

-In November, in response to the COVID-19 pandemic, President Rajapaksa issued an “extraordinary gazette” that made the Ports Authority an essential public service, therefore making port workers essential employees.
-Under Rajapaksa’s essential services act, any port employee not attending work faces “conviction after summary trial before a magistrate” and is “liable to rigorous imprisonment” of two to five years, a fine between 2,000 and 5,000 rupees ($11 and $25), or both.
+In November 2020, in response to the COVID-19 pandemic, President Rajapaksa issued an “extraordinary gazette” order making port workers essential employees.
+Under the essential services act, any port employee not attending work faces “conviction after summary trial before a magistrate” and is “liable to rigorous imprisonment” of two to five years, a fine between 2,000 and 5,000 rupees ($10 and $25), or both.
 The essential service acts were previously used to break strikes and protests and negatively impacted workers deemed “essential.”
 When emergency laws are declared, essential service orders can be extended to the private sector as well.

 Seven unions representing EPZ employees made a series of proposals to the labor minister to protect their rights and safety during the COVID-19 pandemic.
 The labor unions that wrote the proposals were supported by 20 civil society organizations.
-While the government took steps to implement a 5,000 rupee ($26.50) COVID-19 subsidy for EPZ employees, there were reports the subsidy was insufficient, with most workers out of work for months.
+Apparel unions also wrote open letters requesting the government do more to protect their workforce from the global pandemic, including expediting vaccination efforts among garment workers, increasing COVID-19 testing at factories, providing personal protective equipment, and including the industry in general COVID-related lockdowns.
+While the government took steps to implement a 5,000-rupee ($25) COVID-19 subsidy for EPZ employees, there were reports the subsidy was insufficient, with most workers out of work for months.

 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits all forms of forced and compulsory labor, but penalties were not commensurate with those for other analogous serious crimes, such as kidnapping.
 The government did not effectively enforce the laws due to inadequate resources, inspections, and remediation efforts, as well as a lack of identification of forced labor cases.
-Labor Ministry inspections did not extend to domestic workers.
+Labor Ministry inspections did not extend to domestic workers except in the event of a report of underage domestic workers.
 The government sporadically prosecuted labor agents who fraudulently recruited migrant workers yet appeared to sustain its monthly meetings to improve interministerial coordination.

-Traffickers exploited men, women, and children in forced labor and commercial sexual exploitation.
+Traffickers exploited men, women, and children in forced labor.
 Traffickers recruited women from rural areas with promises of urban jobs in the hospitality sector, salons, spas, and domestic work but exploited some in forced labor.
 While conditions for most tea plantation workers on larger corporate tea estates met international certification standards, such as Fair Trade, some smaller tea estate owners exploited men and women in bonded labor.
-NGOs documented cases in which employers “sold” workers’ debts to another estate and forced the workers to move.
+Some NGOs documented cases in which employers “sold” workers’ debts to another estate and forced the workers to move.
 The same reports stated that some tea estates illegally deducted more than 75 percent of workers’ daily earnings for miscellaneous fees and repayment of debts, including charging workers for the pay slip itself.
-Three international organizations reported the forced labor continued on at least nine tea estates during the year.
+Three international organizations reported that forced labor continued at approximately nine tea estates.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

-The minimum age for employment is 14, although the law permits the employment of younger children by their parents or guardians in limited family agricultural work or technical training.
+The minimum age for employment was raised from 14 to 16 in January, although the law permits the employment of younger children by their parents or guardians in limited family agricultural work or technical training.
 The government increased the compulsory age of education from 14 to 16 in 2016.
 The law prohibits hazardous work for persons younger than 18.
-The law limits the working hours of children ages 14 and 15 to nine hours per day and of children ages 16 and 17 to 10 hours per day.
-The government estimated less than 1 percent of children–approximately 40,000–were working, although employment was often in hazardous occupations.
-The government classifies 51 activities as hazardous.
+The law limits the working hours of children ages 16 and 17 to 10 hours per day.
+The government estimated less than 1 percent of children – approximately 40,000 – were working, although employment was often in hazardous occupations.
+The government classifies 71 activities as hazardous.
 Although the government did not effectively enforce all laws, existing penalties were commensurate with those for other analogous serious crimes, such as kidnapping.

 The Labor Ministry made some progress in eliminating the worst forms of child labor.
 The government appointed district coordinators with responsibility for reducing child labor in all 25 districts and provided new guidelines for district officials.
 The Department of Labor continued its efforts to monitor workplaces on the list of hazardous work for children.
 The government reported there were 11 shelters for child victims of trafficking at the provincial level.